• Skip to primary navigation

 Why You Will Love This Blush Sauce Recipe

-• Better Than Jarred: You get that rich, restaurant-quality flavor using simple pantry staples like canned tomatoes and dried spices.
+• Better Than Jarred You get that rich, restaurant-quality flavor using simple pantry staples like canned tomatoes and dried spices

 • Butter and Olive Oil Using a combination of butter and olive oil prevents the butter from burning while sautéing the onions, and it adds a velvety finish to the sauce that you just cannot get with oil alone.

 • Fresh Basil Adding fresh basil right at the end helps maintain its bright, peppery flavor.
 It cuts through the richness of the cream and brings a fresh garden taste to the dish.
+If you only have dried basil, use one teaspoon added with the tomatoes rather than at the end.
+Dried herbs need heat time to bloom while fresh herbs lose their brightness with prolonged cooking.

 How to Make Spicy Blush Sauce

-• Preparing the Tomatoes Start by opening your cans of tomatoes and pouring them, juice and all, into a large bowl.
+1. Preparing the Tomatoes Start by opening your cans of tomatoes and pouring them, juice and all, into a large bowl.
 Using your hands or a potato masher, gently crush the tomatoes into small, rustic chunks.
 This simple step ensures you get nice bites of tomato throughout the sauce.

-• Cooking the Aromatics Place a large skillet over medium heat and add the olive oil, butter, diced onion, sea salt, and black pepper.
+2. Cooking the Aromatics Place a large skillet over medium heat and add the olive oil, butter, diced onion, sea salt, and black pepper.
 Allow the onions to cook gently until they are soft and translucent, which usually takes about 10 minutes.
 Once the onions are ready, stir in the crushed garlic and red pepper flakes (if you are using them).
 Sauté this mixture just until the garlic becomes fragrant, being careful not to let it brown.

-• Simmering the Sauce Pour the crushed tomatoes from your bowl into the skillet with the onions and garlic.
+3. Simmering the Sauce Pour the crushed tomatoes from your bowl into the skillet with the onions and garlic.
 Stir everything to combine and let it simmer uncovered for about 15 minutes.
 This gives the flavors time to meld and allows the tomato juices to reduce slightly.

 Variations of the Sauce